Summerlove Sensation

-"Summerlove Sensation" is a song originally recorded by the Bay City Rollers.
-It was part of their 1974 album Rollin'.
-In the same year it was also released as a single.
+"Summerlove Sensation" is a single released by Scottish band the Bay City Rollers, featured on their debut album Rollin' (1974).
+In the same year, it was released as a single five months prior.
 The single peaked at no. 3 on the UK Singles Chart.
+It also spawned two successful cover versions in the late 1970s, first a French adaption performed by French pop singer Sylvie Vartan, and a cover by American singer Bobby Vinton that was a minor hit in the charts.